Pokhara International Airport

-Pokhara International Airport (पोखरा अन्तर्राष्ट्रिय विमानस्थल) is an international airport in Pokhara, Gandaki Province, Nepal.
-It is located 3 km east of the old domestic airport, which it will gradually replace.
-The airport is Nepal's third international airport and officially began operations on 1 January 2023, with STOL operations to Jomsom still being operated from the old airport.
-The airport is expected to handle up to one million passengers per year.
+Pokhara International Airport (पोखरा अन्तर्राष्ट्रिय विमानस्थल) is an international airport located at Chhinedanda in Pokhara, Gandaki Province, Nepal.
+It is situated 3 km east of the old domestic airport, which it has largely replaced for regular commercial operations.
+The airport is Nepal's third international airport and officially began operations on 1 January 2023.
+While most domestic flights have been shifted to the new ariport, STOL operations to Jomsom still continue to be operated from the old Pokhara Airport.
+As of September 2026, the airport handles primarily domestic flights, along with some chartered international flights.
+On 23 September 2026, flydubai launched the airport's first daily scheduled international service, connecting Pokhara to Dubai.

 History

 The idea of constructing an international airport in Pokhara was first proposed in 1971.
 In 1976, the Government of Nepal acquired land for the project.
 In 1989, the Japan International Cooperation Agency conducted a feasibility study.
 However, the project stalled and was only reinstated in 2009 following a new air travel agreement between India and Nepal.

 In 2013, the Civil Aviation Authority of Nepal signed an agreement with China CAMC Engineering for the construction of the airport.
 Construction began in April 2016 and was expected to be completed after five years in 2021, with an estimated cost of around US$305 million.The Export-Import Bank of China provided approximately US$215 million as a preferential loan to Nepal which included subsidizing part of the loan interest.
 Additionally, the Asian Development Bank contributed US$37 million in loans and grants while the OPEC Fund for International Development provided a US$11 million loan.
 The initial bid was nearly double Nepal's original projection, but the cost was later reduced by about 30 percent to US$216 million.

 In April 2016, then Prime Minister KP Sharma Oli laid the foundation stone of the airport, aiming to commence operations on 10 July 2021.
 In 2020, a proposal emerged to open both new international airports in Nepal, Pokhara and Gautam Buddha Airport, on the same day.
 However, it was revealed in 2020 that the nearby Rithepani Hill, located at the eastern end of the runway, needed to be flattened to facilitate aircraft approach.
 This decision faced severe protests from locals, delaying the flattening work until late 2022.